Have you ever heard the saying ‘you are only as good as your team’? It’s very true.

 The challenge doesn’t stop there.

 What about when you have found exactly the right person?
 They are fantastic, better than you could have hoped for – now you start to panic that they may leave you.
 They are a hugely valuable member of staff now, how would you cope if they left?
-This section is designed as a guide to both attracting and retaining the best staff.

 No matter what safeguards you put in place, wrong hires may slip through the net; you only know 100% if someone is the right fit once they start work and you can monitor them over a few months.
 Some have a gift for presenting themselves in an amazing way and breezing through an interview.
 It’s only further down the line, when the cracks start to appear, that you realise they are not the right fit.